 This may occur at the first ignition attempt or after long periods of inactivity with the presence of air in the tubing.
-May be due to the gas cock being closed or a break in the valve coil, which do not allow opening.
+May be due to the gas cock being closed or a break in the valve coil, which do not or a break in the valve coil, which do not allow opening.

-The ignition electrode does not give a jump spark
+- The ignition electrode does not give a jump spark